-NOTE: The 4A sets we have are on the weekly special.
+NOTE: The sets that we currently have available are on the weekly special.
 Please get in touch to find out about volume pricing or if you need backs or sides separately.

 BACK: Book-matched, 2-piece Indian rosewood back set for steel string guitar.
 Each piece is usually at least 8.625 inches wide and 22 inches long.
 "Good" quality represents about 25% of what is available, and is what most hand builders use.
 Nearly always quarter-sawn, quite straight-grained, 80% fine-grained with variation in color.
 This category may also include sets that may not be so well-quartered or straight-grained but are otherwise unusually striking.
 The match to sides will be very good.
 Above guitar by Collings Guitars.

 SIDES: Book-matched, 2-piece Indian rosewood side set for steel string guitar.
 Each piece is usually at least 5 inches wide (4.75" works for many steel string builders) and 32 inches long.
 (Please let us know if you need longer sides.)
 "Good" quality represents about 25% of what is available, and is what most hand builders use.
 This grade is nearly always quarter-sawn, quite straight-grained, and typically 80% fine-grained with variation in color.
 This category may also include sets that may not be so well-quartered or straight-grained but are otherwise unusually striking.
 The match to backs will be very good.
 Above guitar by Bryan Galloup of Galloup Guitars.

 Since good forest wood—as opposed to coffee estate wood—is getting more and more difficult to get, we have asked our supplier to concentrate on beauty rather than perfectly straight grain and quartersawn-ness.
 (It's generally easier to come up with the straighter grain material in the coffee estate logs than it is in the forest logs.)
 Our grading has changed a little from the old days, so that we look first for good color and beauty in the wood, then straight grain.